TonGarcia/DeFi_Marketplace/README.md

     yarn repl -n development
     yarn repl -n rinkeby

-    > Read CToken cBAT Address
+    > Read NToken cBAT Address
-    Command: Read CToken cBAT Address
+    Command: Read NToken cBAT Address
     AddressV<val=0xAD53863b864AE703D31b819d29c14cDA93D7c6a6>

-You can read more about the scenario runner in the [Scenario Docs](https://github.com/compound-finance/compound-protocol/tree/master/scenario/SCENARIO.md) on steps for using the repl.
+You can read more about the scenario runner in the [Scenario Docs](https://github.com/niural-finance/niural-protocol/tree/master/scenario/SCENARIO.md) on steps for using the repl.

 Testing
 -------
-Jest contract tests are defined under the [tests directory](https://github.com/compound-finance/compound-protocol/tree/master/tests).
+Jest contract tests are defined under the [tests directory](https://github.com/niural-finance/niural-protocol/tree/master/tests).
 To run the tests run:

     yarn test

 Integration Specs
 -----------------

-There are additional tests under the [spec/scenario](https://github.com/compound-finance/compound-protocol/tree/master/spec/scenario) folder.
+There are additional tests under the [spec/scenario](https://github.com/niural-finance/niural-protocol/tree/master/spec/scenario) folder.
 These are high-level integration tests based on the scenario runner depicted above.
 The aim of these tests is to be highly literate and have high coverage in the interaction of contracts.

 Formal Verification Specs
 -------------------------

 The Niural Protocol has a number of formal verification specifications, powered by [Certora](https://www.certora.com/).
-You can find details in the [spec/formal](https://github.com/compound-finance/compound-protocol/tree/master/spec/formal) folder.
+You can find details in the [spec/formal](https://github.com/niural-finance/niural-protocol/tree/master/spec/formal) folder.
 The Certora Verification Language (CVL) files included are specifications, which when with the Certora CLI tool, produce formal proofs (or counter-examples) that the code of a given contract exactly matches that specification.

 Code Coverage
 -------------